kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

     ## [21] "38"   "39"   "40"   "41"   "42"   "43"   "44T1" "45"   "46"   "49"
     ## [31] "51"   "52"   "55"   "56"   "57"   "60"   "62"   "63"   "64"

+## 6.2 Merging data to ensure participant ID’s match by row

 -   Awesome.
 Now that they match (ignore the quotations, they don’t matter for this application), we’re going to use merge() to combine our datasets by sample ID.
 This makes it so participants that have